vidhyawalke/vidhyawalke/README.md

 ## About Me

 I'm a fresh M.Sc.
-Data Science graduate with hands-on experience in full-stack web development and a genuine interest in machine learning and data analytics.
-I like building things end to end — from training and evaluating ML models to shipping responsive web apps — and I care about writing clean, readable code that actually solves something.
+Data Science graduate with hands-on experience in full-stack web development.
+I enjoy building things end to end, from training ML models to shipping web apps, and I care about writing clean code that holds up in the real world.
 ---

 ## What I Work With